 The rich history and charm continues at Farmer’s Guest House, which was built in 1867 and named one of the top 10 B&B’s in North America.
 I love B&B’s, and I can honestly say this one is my favorite that I’ve ever stayed in!

-First, Susan is an award-winning cook.
-She’s even been on the Food Network’s Holiday Baking Championship and recently finished her own cookbook!
-Her breakfast has won several awards, which is obvious after just one bite of her pecan French toast.
+First, it’s conveniently located within walking distance of Galena’s historic Main Street.
+The breakfast has won several awards, which is obvious after just one bite of the pecan French toast.
 The breakfast menu rotates every other day between savory and sweet, and is always served with delicious fresh fruit, local coffee, locally made sausage (seriously some of the best I’ve ever had) and a mimosa bar!

 Second, these things are really specific, but very important: they have THE COMFIEST beds ever.
 Seriously, hands-down, the comfiest bed that isn’t my own that I’ve ever slept in.
 They have thought of every detail to make your stay as comfortable as possible, from the individual thermostats in each room, to the library of DVDs and wall-mounted TVs in every room.
 Sometimes, all you want to do on vacation is snuggle in bed and drink a glass of wine and watch a great movie, right?
 Is there anything better?
 I also loved that every room is named after a General’s wife, with a biography hanging outside each door—such cool little details!